-VSO’s Impact beyond volunteering study explores how the experience of volunteering creates lasting changes in VSO volunteers themselves, impacting their future behaviour, career choices and influence on others.
+Our Impact beyond volunteering study explores how the experience of volunteering creates lasting changes in VSO volunteers themselves, impacting their future behaviour, career choices and influence on others.

-More than half of VSO volunteers become more socially active following placements
+More than half of VSO volunteers become more socially active following placements.

 The level to which this is true varies according to a number of factors, including the category of volunteer, the length of their service, their age, their motivations for volunteering and the nature of their individual placement.

-- Increased levels of social action
+- increased levels of social action

-- A broad range of new skills and knowledge
+- a broad range of new skills and knowledge

-- Changes in career path or direction
+- changes in career path or direction

-- Enhanced influence over others
+- enhanced influence over others

-- Changes to practices
+- changes to practices.